curious-containers/curious-containers.github.io/_docs/3010-red-connector-ssh.md

 #### Listing

 Optional.
-If listing exists, only the specified subdirectories and files are being transfered.
+If listing exists, only the specified subdirectories and files are being transferred.

 ### mount-dir